Pritchard House

+Historic place in Florida, U.S.

 The Pritchard House is a historic house in Titusville, Florida, United States.
 It is located at 424 South Washington Avenue.
 On January 12, 1990, it was added to the U.S. National Register of Historic Places.
 The house is owned by the Brevard County Board of County Commissioners and operated by the North Brevard Heritage Foundation.

 Family History

 James Pritchard was born in New York City in 1836.
 He served in the Army of Missouri of the Confederate forces and met his wife Mary Haley Boye in December 1866.
 After inheriting land from Joseph Delespine, Mary's grandfather, the couple and their three children moved to Florida in 1876 and settled in an area near what "became Indian River City but was then known as Pritchard's Landing".
 After initially growing sugarcane and citrus, Captain Pritchard became involved in the real estate business.
 In 1888, Pritchard organized the Indian River State bank and served as its president.
 In 1891, contractor Pleasant J. Hall began building the Pritchard's new home located on Washington Avenue.
 Captain Pritchard, his wife Mary, his mother-in-law Frances Delespine Boye, and his children Boud and Kate were the original occupants.
 Captain Pritchard died in 1926 and is buried at Oaklawn Cemetery in Titusville, Florida.
 Boud and his wife, Lola Pauline Smith, known as "Miss Lovie" lived in the house until their deaths.
 Boud and Miss Lovie's daughter Mary lived in house until 2005, when the house was purchased by Brevard County Board of County Commissioners.